sphere-engine/SRL-Handbook/content/problems.rst

 cases (input, output and judge) thus we need the summary component to combine the results from test case judges - we call that summary component *master judge*.

-The other new elements of the
-diagram was mentally present before but we purposely omited them to keep the previous view as simple as possible.

-Now we can explain that every submission needs to have precised *programming language* to choose proper compiler or interpreter.
+Every submission needs to have precised *programming language* to choose proper compiler or interpreter.

 The problem description is the crucial part for users to make it possible to solve the problem.

 Let us recall the *Integer Power* problem since we are going to use it as a demonstration example.
 The task described in the problem is to compute the value of *b = a*\ :sup:`b` \ for given